Maycon1993/Devices-docs/surface/surface-hardware-environmental-test-results.md

 > [!NOTE]
 > Lab tests simulate but don't duplicate real-world environmental stresses.
 A device that passes lab tests may not withstand real-world field conditions.

+## References

+1. MIL-STD 810H establishes a methodology for testing products against environmental stresses under controlled laboratory conditions.
+Such testing is not a guarantee of future performance under these test conditions.
+Abuse, like that contained in MIL-STD 810H testing, is not covered under Microsoft’s standard warranty.